masaakiaoyagi/spectator-context_helper.cr/README.md

 This helper library is for writing tests concisely.

-For example, you can write as follows.
+You can write a test as follows.
 ```crystal
 example_with "value is zero", value: 0 { expect(value).to eq 0 }
 ```